rr-lab/Zea-Lip/docs/zea_lip_base.md

 ## Abstract

-Glycerolipids are the predominant building block of plant membranes, are essential for plant growth and development and are involved in a variety of signalling and their relative abundances can change in response to several environmental factors.
-In an effort to catalog the composition of glycerolipids in an important crop like maize we used ultra high performance liquid chromatography coupled with quadrupole time of flight mass spectrometry to characterize the glycerolipid profile of samples of maize plants collected at 10 different vegetative developmental stages and 6 different leaf ages.
+Glycerolipids are the predominant building blocks of plant membranes, they are essential for plant growth and development.
+They are involved in a variety of signalling and their relative abundances can change in response to several environmental factors.
+In an effort to catalog the composition of glycerolipids in an important crop like maize, we used ultra high performance liquid chromatography coupled with quadrupole time of flight mass spectrometry to characterize the glycerolipid profile of samples of maize plants collected at 10 different vegetative developmental stages and 6 different leaf ages.
 We analyzed three different genotypes: B73, a temperate inbred, CML312, a tropical inbred and Palomero Toluqueño, an open pollinated variety landrace from the Mexican highlands.
-We analyzed a total of 150 samples from greenhouse grown plants and another extra 24 samples of a single developmental stage of plants from the three genotypes.
+From plants grown in greenhouse, 150 samples were analyzed and from a highland field, another extra 24 samples, of a single developmental stage from the three genotypes, were analyzed.
 Overall, genotype was the major driver of glycerolipid differences.
-Phosphatidylcholine and lyso-phosphatidylcholine genotypic differences were particularly high between B73 and Palomero Toluqueño.
+Phosphatidylcholine and lyso-phosphatidylcholine genotypic differences were particularly high.
 We designed a web interface to easily browse and compare glycerlolipid levels across tissues and genotypes.

 **Keywords**
 Maize, glycerolipids, natural variation, developmental stages,ultra high performance liquid chromatography, quadrupole time of flight mass spectrometry